Aadarsh-Vision-Micro-Finance-Foundation/Aadarsh-vision---Micro-Finance-Foundation/README.md

-# Aadarsh Vision Micro Finance Foundation — Website
+# Aadarsh Vision Micro Finance Foundation

 A modern, responsive marketing website for Aadarsh Vision Micro Finance Foundation, built with **React 18 + TypeScript + Vite**, styled with **Tailwind CSS**, animated with **Framer Motion**, and routed with **React Router**.